Norahackett/ic2-moviesAppAssignment/README.md

 ![][fullreview]

 In the Favourities Tv page there is a option to delete and write a review.
-Clieck on the write icon to  write a review
+Click on the write icon to  write a review

 ![][writereview]